 There’s nothing wrong with enjoying a treat every now and again.
 Just make sure that you limit yourself to small portions.
 In addition, try to avoid sugary snacks whenever possible.
 To help control your appetite, drink plenty of water throughout the day.
 Try drinking eight glasses per day.
 Drinking enough fluids keeps you hydrated so that you don’t crave sweets.

 If you’re looking to lose weight, be careful about how much fat you consume.
 Fat provides energy but doesn’t contribute any nutritional value.
-That means that you’ll end up feeling tired without getting anything else out of your meals.
+That means you’ll feel tired without getting anything else out of your meals.
 Make sure that you choose lean cuts of meats instead of fatty ones.
 Lean proteins supply essential amino acids which promote muscle growth.

 Glycemic Index Diet: How Does It Work?